MichaelRol/Advent-of-Code/README.md

 # Advent of Code
 A repository for holding my solutions to the Advent of Code challenges.
 More info: [https://adventofcode.com/](https://adventofcode.com/)

-Each year is written in a different programming language and all solutions are designed to complete within 15 seconds on relatively basic hardware.
+Each year is written in a different programming language, and all solutions are designed to be completed within 15 seconds on relatively basic hardware.

+2024 is written in Typescript.
+I have written a fair amount of Typescript this year, but I plan to use this opportunity to become more idiomatic.

 2023 is written in Java.
 I have decided to take a year off from abusing myself.